Content Marketing ROI: The Best Tools, Methods, and Metrics to Measure Content Success

 How to Calculate the ROI?

 It isn’t easy to calculate the ROI on content marketing because the metrics marketers use can’t be directly linked with monetary gains.
-For example, page views, social engagement, and Time-on-Page have no direct bearing on the sales and profits of a business, but they surely contribute toward that.
+For example, page views, social engagement, and Time-on-Page have no direct bearing on the sales and business profits, but they surely contribute toward that.

 Further, they don’t apply to every content marketing channel.
 For eg., a podcast doesn’t have anything equivalent to pageviews.